Bhaavya22/Slack_bot/README.md

 # Project 1: Slack Bot with Slacker Library
 ## YOB Calculator Bot
 - This Slack bot calculates the age based on the provided year of birth (YOB).
+- This project implements a simple Slack bot using the Slacker library in Golang.
+The bot listens for a specific command (my yob is <year>) and calculates the user's age based on the provided birth year.

 ## Setup
 ### 1)Install dependencies: